TezBaydu/Milestone-project-4-GraphicDesign/README.md

     - Once applied Django can now be connected to it.

     - Applying Media files
-        - In settings remeber to chache settings with a date in the distant future so browsers can store cache for a long time and improve performance for users.
+        - In settings remeber to cache settings with a date in the distant future so browsers can store cache for a long time and improve performance for users.
         - ensure to commit
         - In S3 media files can now be obtained directly there.
         - Go to S3 in objects overview and create folder called media